-Credit Risk is the risk of default from counterparties or clients for deposits, loans, commitments, securities and other assets where the realisation of the value of the asset is dependent on their ability to perform.
-As at 31 December 2017 the credit risk profile for Alcentra is limited to the risk of default from inter-company counterparties, management fees derived from the funds (clients) which Alcentra manages and the seed capital investments.
-The Company does not have a trading book and does not have any derivatives in its non-trading book at present.
+Credit risk is the risk of default from counterparties or clients for deposits, loans, commitments, securities and other assets where the realisation of the value of the asset is dependent on their ability to perform.
+As at 31 December 2018 the credit risk profile for Alcentra is limited to the risk of default from inter-company counterparties, management fees derived from the funds (clients) which Alcentra manages and the seed capital investments.
+The Company does not have a trading book.